 "This isn't some damn game.
 The American people don't want their government shut down, and neither do I. All we're asking for is to sit down and have a discussion and to bring fairness, reopen the government, and bring fairness to the American people under Obamacare."

 Democrats in the House said they will use a parlimentary maneuver to try to force a vote on a funding bill to end the shutdown, but would need some Republican support to carry out the plan.
 Such a vote could not occur before October 14, just days before the U.S. must increase its $16.7 trillion borrowing limit or run out of money to pay all its bills.

 Mr. Obama said he is happy to negotiate with Republicans and Boehner on "a whole range of issues," but not "with a gun held to the head of the American people."

 The government closed Tuesday after the House and the Democratic-led Senate could not agree on a budget to fund operations.
 The Republicans' desire to change the health care law has stalled a short-term, normally routine spending bill.

 One analyst, University of Michigan business professor Erik Gordon, told VOA he thinks both Mr. Obama and his Republican opponents will have to compromise on their policy goals if a default is to be avoided.

 "I think at the last minute there will be some compromise because neither side can afford to be seen by the public as being intransigent.
-So the Republicans will have to give up and say, OK, we'll settle for fewer tax cuts than we asked for and the president is going to have to say, I'm going to make some bigger reductions than I said I would make, because neither side can afford to have the blame pinned on them.
+So the Republicans will have to give up and say, OK, we'll settle for fewer tax cuts than we asked for and the president is going to have to say, I'm going to make some bigger reductions (in spending) than I said I would make, because neither side can afford to have the blame pinned on them.
 They will move together and learn to live with each other one more time."